Introduction to Linux Distros for Cybersecurity

 Another notable aspect of Tails is its amnesic nature.
 Once you shut down the system, all your session data is wiped clean, leaving no traces of your activities.
 This is particularly useful for users who need to work on sensitive information and want to ensure that no data is left behind.

-Tails come with a suite of pre-installed security and privacy tools, such as the Electrum Bitcoin Wallet, OnionShare for anonymous file sharing, and Thunderbird with Enigmail for encrypted email communication.
+Tails comes with a suite of pre-installed security and privacy tools, such as the Electrum Bitcoin Wallet, OnionShare for anonymous file sharing, and Thunderbird with Enigmail for encrypted email communication.
 Additionally, Tails includes a range of essential applications like a web browser, office suite, and multimedia tools, all pre-configured to prioritize your privacy.

 While Tails may not be as feature-rich as other cybersecurity-focused distros like Kali Linux or Parrot Security OS, its focus on privacy and anonymity makes it a top choice for users who want to protect their online activities and work with sensitive information without leaving a trace.